lgunsch/test_toolkit/README.md

 Use `@groupdoc` and `@testdoc` to add `test` and `group` description strings.

+If you only want to run the tests, and not put them into a `group`, use the `run` method.

 See [test.dart][examples] in the test folder for a complete set of examples on how to use `TestGroup`.